Kvj-Harsha/Kvj-Harsha/README.md

 ## About Me

-Hi, I'm K V Jaya Harsha a second-year undergraduate at IIIT Raichur with a strong interest in data engineering, MLOps, and scalable machine learning systems.
+Hi, I'm K V Jaya Harsha a third-year undergraduate at IIIT Raichur with a strong interest in data engineering, MLOps, and scalable machine learning systems.
 I work at the intersection of cloud platforms, modern data pipelines, and AI workflows.

 Currently, I’m focused on building production-grade ML pipelines using Azure and Databricks, applying best practices in modular design, monitoring, and orchestration.
 I’m also involved in full-stack web development and contribute to open-source projects at VISWAM AI.